Startups Raising Capital:

 How Do You Know Which Of These Websites Is Right For You?

 In a similar vein, there's also Indiegogo, second on our list.
-Indiegogo, although a funny name, has an absolutely phenomenal platform to find out the demand for your product, and to receive funding for your prototype, or what you're trying to create, or your mission for your startup before you even launch.
-An excellent website.
+Indiegogo, although a funny name, has an absolutely phenomenal platform to find out the demand for your product and to receive funding for your prototype.
+Indiegogo can support your mission for your startup before you even launch.